Sick Of Not Getting Credit For Your Ideas At Work? Here's Your Game Plan

 2. Make your Pitch Bulletproof

 It’s unfortunate but extremely likely that your proposal for an idea will be subject to greater scrutiny than a man’s would be.
-So the best way to address that bias is with due diligence and over-preparation.
+So the best way to address that bias is with due diligence and over-preparation in perfecting your pitch.
 Find a mentor or advisor who you respect, and ask him or her to poke holes in your thesis and ask you hard questions.
 That way you will be prepared for whatever questions get fired your way.
 And, your work will probably be stronger for it too.

 The other reason to ask for colleagues' feedback on your plan is that it's more likely you will credit for it, should for some reason you present the idea and someone else ends up being associated with the notion.
 You want to have as many people understanding that this was your idea and invested in your idea's success.
 People who felt that they were part of your plan or proposal will feel more invested in it's success if they participated in hatching it.